mitchpaulus/dotfiles/notes/pe.md

 # TX PE Professional Engineer

-- 15 hours of continuing education required, 1 hour must be ethics per each renewal cycle.
+- 15 hours of continuing education required (professional development hours, PDHs), 1 hour must be ethics per each renewal cycle.

 - 14 hours can be carried over from one year to the next